 I love opening the fridge and having breakfast all ready to go.
 There’s nothing worse than being in a rush on busy mornings and having to think through what you’re going to eat — especially when there’s a newborn in the house. 🥱

 These high-protein overnight oats are one of the easiest breakfasts you can make.
-Simply stir the ingredients together, pop them in the fridge, and wake up to a yummy and satisfying meal that will easily tide you over until lunch.
+Simply stir the ingredients together, pop them in the fridge, and wake up to a yummy and satisfying meal the next morning that will easily tide you over until lunch.
 They’re a great option compared to going through the drive-thru!
 Oh, and did I mention toddlers love these premade porridge cups, too?

 Whip up a batch on your meal-prep day and reap the benefits all week long!